 Since we live a short drive from downtown Atlanta, we’re pretty close to a number of great things to do.
 The Georgia Aquarium, World of Coca-Cola, concerts at Phillips Arena as well as games to see professional sports teams and even plays at the Fox theatre.
 Many of the great attractions can be found for an awesome deal using CityPass!

 Start looking around your hometown to see what kind of things you can all do as a family.
 If you are outdoorsy, look for places to hike and explore the outdoors.
 We find that to be a great way to escape the trap of being in front of screens.
 After all, if you don’t have signal, you can’t be on your phone right?

 Something To Play

 For our ‘Something To Play,’ I love to look for card games, board games, and even stuff to do outdoors.
 Card games like Sleeping Queens or outdoor games like cornhole are not-to-be-missed at our house.

 Something To Giveaway

-This gift is something you do as a family for someone else or another family.
+The final gift is actually something you do as a family for someone else or another family.
 If you aren’t sure exactly how to go about doing that, I would encourage you to contact your church.
 They will surely have information on a family in need.
 One suggestion is to join with other families (or your small group) to adopt a family and purchase the gifts for their family or even cook their meal for Christmas.

 There’s nothing that will help instill an attitude of gratitude like giving to others, especially complete strangers during the holiday season.